tomgeorge/tomgeorge.github.io/_posts/2015-02-02-setting-up-ssh.md

 ---
 layout: post
-title: Beating a Dead Horse:  Setting up SSH on Debian in VirtualBox
+title: Beating a Dead Horse&#58  Setting up SSH on Debian in VirtualBox
 ---

 This is the first post in my "Beating a Dead Horse" series, where I make a tutorial on something that really doesn't need another tutorial.